 Applying for a Turkmen visa is not possible in Baku or Tblisi.
 It is possible in Ankara, Teheran or Mashhad, or Abu Dhabi.
 From the north, in Almaty, Aqtau, Astrakhan, Bishkek, Dushanbe or Tashkent.

 Is it worth to apply for a tourist visa?

 Will you get refused again?
 There is a chance you will get it, but it will cost you more time and money to obtain this visa with no guarantee.
 Your choice.

 There are direct flights from Tehran to Almaty, Urumqi and Dushanbe.
 With a stopover in Baku, you can fly cheaply to Aqtau.
 Tashkent and Bishkek can only be reached indirectly, either from one of the cities mentioned above, or from Istanbul or Dubai.

 From Mashad, there is a direct weekly flight to Dushanbe.
 Otherwise, you can fly from Mashad to Dubai, Istanbul and Tehran and connect to the rest of the region from there.

 If you do not want to take airplanes, you have 2 options:

 - Apply for an Azeri visa in Tehran, go to Baku and take the ferry to Kazakhstan.

-You will not be able to obtain a Pakistani visa.
+You might be able to obtain a Pakistani visa for transit in Tehran.
 Due to security concerns, I cannot recommend the route via Afghanistan to Uzbekistan or Tajikistan.
 The chance you will be killed is considerable.

 Plan B – stuck in Uzbekistan / Tajikistan